apluslms/aplus-manual/questionnaires/questionnaires.rst

   benefits of ``int`` over ``string`` are the following.
 First, extra space characters are always ignored.
 Second, A+ shows a histogram of the numerical answers to the teacher when they click on *View all submissions* on the exercise box in A+, and then *Summary*.
-See Figure "the summary a float-freetext questionnaire" below.

   ``float`` works the same way as ``int``.
-Currently it considers the answer to be correct if the difference between student's answer and the model solution is at most 0.02.
+Currently, it considers the answer to be correct if the difference between the student's answer and the model solution is at most 2% (relative to the larger absolute value).

 Example: Free-text questionnaire
 ................................